Full of fiber, large amounts of potassium, magnesium, and high levels of folate, guacamole makes for a healthy dip.

 If you have eaten some guacamole and have symptoms of food poisoning, then you should consult a medical professional immediately.

 For any guacamole, you want to have cool temperatures and somewhere dark.

-Therefore, the refrigerator is a good option to store your unopened tub of guacamole.
+Therefore, the refrigerator is a good option for storing your unopened tub of guacamole.

 Often the browning of the guacamole is a result of air exposure.
 You might be wondering: how do I slow the browning process of the guacamole?

-There’s actually a very easy solution: simply brush the surface of your guacamole with an acidic liquid, such as lemon and lime.
+There’s actually a very easy solution: simply brush the surface of your guacamole with an acidic liquid, such as lemon or lime.